Imputation estimators for unnormalized models with missing data: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

-Several statistical models are presented in the form of unnormalized densities and the calculation of the normalization constant (or the partition function) is intractable.
-Namely,
+Several statistical models are given in the form of unnormalized densities, and the calculation of the normalization constant (or partition function) is intractable.
+Namely, a statistical model is defined as

-where $Z(\theta) = \int \tilde{p}(x;\theta)\mu(\mathrm{d}x)$, $\mu$ is a baseline measure such as Lebesgue measure or counting measure, and we only have access to $\tilde{p}(x;\theta)$.
-Such unnormalized models are widely used in many settings: Markov random fields \citep{BesagJulian1975SAoN}, Boltzmann machines \citep{HintonGeoffreyE.2002TPoE}, overcomplete independent component analysis models \citep{HyvarinenAapo2001Ica} and graphical models \citep{LinLina2016EoHG,Yu2016}.
-Several methods for estimating $\theta$ have been developed such as noise contrastive estimation (NCE) \citep{noise} and score matching \citep{score}.
+where $Z(\theta) = \int \tilde{p}(x;\theta)\mu(\mathrm{d}x)$ is the normalization constant, $\mu$ is a base measure such as the Lebesgue measure or counting measure, and we only have access to $\tilde{p}(x;\theta)$.
+Such unnormalized models are widely used in many settings: Markov random fields \citep{BesagJulian1975SAoN}, directional statistics \citep{mardia99}, Boltzmann machines \citep{HintonGeoffreyE.2002TPoE}, overcomplete independent component analysis models \citep{HyvarinenAapo2001Ica}, and graphical models \citep{LinLina2016EoHG,Yu2016}.
+Several methods for estimating $\theta$ without computing the normalizing \\ \,\\ constant $Z(\theta)$ have been proposed, such as noise contrastive estimation \citep[NCE;][]{noise} and score matching \citep{score}.

-In this study, we investigate the estimation methods of unnormalized models with missing data.
-Missing data is frequently encountered and may cause nonresponse bias \citep{LittleRoderickJ.A2002Sawm}.
-Thus, how to handle missing data is an important problem.
+In practice, we frequently encounter data with missing values, which is called missing data or incomplete data \citep{TsiatisAnastasiosA.AnastasiosAthanasios2006Stam,kimshao13}.
+Missing data must be handled properly; otherwise incorrect estimates may be obtained such as nonresponse bias \citep{LittleRoderickJ.A2002Sawm}.
+However, existing estimation methods for unnormalized models are not applicable to missing data, because they assume that the data is fully observed.

-Our problem setting is as follows.
-Let $x$ be sampled from the unnormalized model \eqref{nnm} and suppose that we observe only part of $x$, which is denote by $x_{\mathrm{obs}}$.
-The objective of this study is to estimate $\theta$ based on the observed data $x_{\mathrm{obs}}$.
-The existing estimation methods for unnormalized models are not applicable here since all these methods assume that the complete data is fully observed.
+In this study, we develop estimation methods for unnormalized models with missing data.
+The proposed methods utilize NCE and score matching by imputing missing data with importance weights.
+This method is computationally fast because it does not rely on any sampling techniques.
+We derive asymptotic distributions of the proposed estimators and construct confidence intervals.
+On the way, we also discuss how to incorporate multiple imputation \citep{meng94} and contrastive divergence method \citep{HintonGeoffreyE.2002TPoE}.